 This beginner sandwich bread is simple to make and very delicious.
-It's the bread recipe I bake weekly in my cottage kitchen for our morning toast, sandwiches, french toast, croutons and more.
+It's the bread recipe I bake weekly in my cottage kitchen for our morning toast, sandwiches, French toast, croutons and more.

 Mix liquids: Add the warm water, honey, and oil to the bowl of your stand mixer.
 Stir briefly to help the honey dissolve, making sure the water feels warm like a comfortable bath but not hot.
 This temperature helps the yeast activate properly.